 This blog is primarily about literacy education but I am happy to talk to teachers from any discipline who are looking for ways to bring Aboriginal and Torres Strait Islander perspectives into the curriculum.

 Featured article Literacy Learning in the Middle Years Journal, 2013

 Press article, new pedagogy in Centre for Indigenous students at Campbell High School:

-I have written three units for Reading Australia with Aboriginal & Torres Strait Islander perspectives:
+I have written several units for Reading Australia with Aboriginal & Torres Strait Islander perspectives:

 Ruby Ginibi Langford, Don’t take your love to town, for Year 12